-Migrate for Anthos supplies tools that you run on a VM workload to determine the workload's fit for migration to a container.
-For more information, see:
+Migrate to Containers supplies a tool that you use to determine VM workload's fit for migration to a container.
+For more information, see Using the fit assessment tool.

-Migrate for Anthos is recommended for certain types of Linux and Windows workloads, which are detailed below.
+Migrate to Containers is recommended for certain types of Linux and Windows workloads, which are detailed below.

-Linux applications that are a good fit for migration using Migrate for Anthos include the following application architectures:
+Linux applications that are a good fit for migration using Migrate to Containers include the following application architectures:

 - Web/Application Servers